Virtual visit days

 Congratulations on receiving your offer to study in The Department of Computer Science at The University of Manchester.

 The Admissions Team would like to invite you to a virtual visit day.
 Your virtual visit day is a chance to gain an insight into life as a student in the Department and to ask any questions you have about studying here, university life or the city itself.
 To ensure that everyone has the opportunity to meet the Department and find out more about The University of Manchester, the decision has been made to deliver our visit days virtually.
 Our team have been working hard to ensure we deliver a similar student experience so that you receive all the information you need to make your decision.

 - You will need to confirm your attendance at the virtual visit day by completing the online registration form linked to in your offer communication email.
 Please read through our FAQ’s section on what to do if you aren’t able to attend the date / time you’ve been allocated.

-- Inform us of any disability or special requirements that you have by telling us in your registration form or by emailing firstname.lastname@example.org.
+- Please inform us of any disability or special requirements that you have by emailing firstname.lastname@example.org.

 - Add email@example.com to your safe senders list to make sure you receive all emails from us – we don’t want you to miss out on any important information.

 - There is no dress code for your virtual visit day.

 - We ask that you please download and set up your free Zoom account prior to the day, using the same email address you listed in your UCAS application form.

 - We will ask you to name your Zoom profile with your full name when you join the virtual visit day so we can mark you in as attended.
 At the start of your visit day, the academic host will go over a few Zoom ‘how to’s’ if you are unsure of anything on the day.